 CALL or TEXT 818-795-8023

-As a breeder of German Shorthaired Pointers I try to express the huge responsibility and commitment that is required by a great hunting breed like ours.
-The GSP is a breed of dog that require the excercise that is due to the type of work he/she was bred to do.
+As a breeder of German Shorthaired Pointers, I try to express the huge responsibility and commitment that is required by a great hunting breed like ours.
+The GSP is a breed of dog that requires the exercise that is due to the type of work he/she was bred to do.
 Attached you will find a history of the breed:

 "The German Shorthaired Pointer combined in field-dog requirements those qualities which have long popularized the various breeds of hunting dogs.
 Through judicious crossing of the descendants of the old Spanish Pointer, English Foxhound, and local German tracking hounds, the breed has acquired a keen scenting power linked with high intelligence, leading to its reputation as an ideal all-purpose dog."

 "The breed is proficient with many different types of game and sport, including trailing, retrieving, and pointing pheasant, quail, grouse, waterfowl, coons, possum, and even deer."